gootara-org/ios-image-util/README.md

 Support output with "Asset Catalogs" format.

-Each setting can be specified by using command line options.
+Each settings can be specified by using command line options.
 And generate process can be automated by using command line options with no gui.

 ![alt text](https://github.com/gootara-org/ios-image-util/blob/master/ios-image-util/docs/screen.png?raw=true "GUI")